polinchw/monitor-frontend/README.md

 ## Docker Machine/Swarm Deployment on AWS

-1. Create a Docker Machine (hopefully you an reuse one in your infrastructure).
+1. Create a <b>Docker Machine</b> (hopefully you an reuse one in your infrastructure).
 2. Git clone this repo on your Docker Machine: https://github.com/polinchw/docker-tools
 3. chmod u+x docker-tools/docker-machine/docker-swarm/aws/bash-scripts/create-swarm-instances.sh
-4. Create a Docker Swarm under the 'control' of the Docker Machine to run the monitor-frontend on.
+4. Create a <b>Docker Swarm</b> under the <u>control</u> of the <b>Docker Machine</b> to run the monitor-frontend on.
 This will install the Docker Swarm on your selected AWS VPC and subnet.

   ./docker-tools/docker-machine/docker-swarm/aws/bash-scripts/create-swarm-instances.sh AKIAJB7DZD4I6QA2XBRA xxxx vpc-9dc174e4 subnet-5501b679 polinchw monitor-frontend 1 ami-8887be9e WebServerSecurityGroup

-5. Run the monitor-frontend app in the Docker Swarm by running this command <b>on</b> the Docker Machine.
+5. Create a <b>Docker Service</b>.
+Run the monitor-frontend app in the Docker Swarm by running this command <b>on</b> the Docker Machine.

   docker-machine ssh monitor-frontend-swarm-master 'sudo docker service create --replicas 2 --name monitor-frontend -p 80:80 polinchw/monitor-frontend'

-6. You probably want to add an AWS load balancer to load balancer the at this point.
+6. You probably want to add a AWS load balancer to load balance the monitor-frontend at this point.